NU-CUCIS/CheMixNet/README.md

 ## Funding Support

-This work was performed under the following financial assistance award 70NANB19H005 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD).
+This work was performed under the following financial assistance awards 70NANB14H012 and 70NANB19H005 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD).
 Partial support is also acknowledged from DOE awards DE-SC0014330, DE-SC0019358.